-Local Stand-Alone Code -- Wing can debug stand-alone scripts and applications that run on your local machine and that are launched on demand from within Wing IDE.
+Local Stand-Alone Code -- Wing can debug stand-alone scripts and applications that run on your local machine and that are launched on demand from within Wing.
 The next documentation page describes this in more detail.

 Local Embedded or Externally Launched Code -- Wing can also debug code that runs within a web server, in an embedded Python instance (for example as a script that controls a larger application), and other code that cannot be directly launched from the IDE.
 For details, see Debugging Externally Launched Code.

 Remote Embedded or Externally Launched Code -- Finally, Wing can debug externally launched or embedded code that is running on another host.
 For details, see Remote Debugging.